 From Piazza del Duomo it is easy to reach Via dei Calzaioli, which is one of the most famous streets in Florence, lined with ancient buildings, exclusive shops, cafés, hotels and restaurants.

 Our tour continues towards Piazza della Signoria , where you can admire the magnificent Palazzo Vecchio, also known as Palazzo della Signoria.
 This square, which has been the political centre of the city since the Middle Ages, is one of the most spectacular squares in Italy.
-Here you can also admire the lovely Loggiadei Lanzi, a late Gothic structure, and beautiful sculptures such as a copy of Michelangelo’s David , the equestrian statue of Cosimo I of the Medici Family and the Fountain of Neptun.
+Here you can also admire the lovely Loggia dei Lanzi, a late Gothic structure, which contains Giambologna’s The Rape of the Sabine Women Cellini’s Perseus with the Head of Medusa, and beautiful sculptures such as a copy of Michelangelo’s David , the equestrian statue of Cosimo I of the Medici Family and the Fountain of Neptune.

 Our walking tour continues towards Ponte Vecchio, the oldest bridge in Florence.
 Here you can get a splendid view of the River Arno.
 Nowadays the bridge is lined with expensive shops, goldsmiths, jewellers and silversmiths’ workshops.